Zoxc/crusader/media/Crusader Screen Shots.md

 # Crusader Screen Shots

-I use this page to check the appearance of the screen shots.
+This page is useful to check the appearance of the screen shots.
-The process I use is to get an image (screen shot) then trim off the drop shadow that the Mac captures.
+Use this process: get an image (screen shot) then trim off the drop shadow that the Mac captures.
-I then save the image in the _media_ directory.
+Then save the image in the _media_ directory.
-This page lets me ensure that the image retains the window border, but not the additional drop shadow.
+This page helps verify that the image retains the window border, but not the additional drop shadow.
-(See the current README that has the distracting drop shadow that I now trim off.)

 ## Client
 ![Options](./Crusader-Client.png)